 As always, Chichester itself will be the star of our programme – the starting point for all the talents we are offering you.
 Once again, we are proud to boast a clean sweep of our very best arts and community groups and our most talented individuals, be their artists, actors, poets or musicians.

 The Festival will be a magnificent summer centrepiece, but it doesn’t happen without a huge effort behind the scenes.
 Once again, it has been a privilege to work through the months without our wonderful Festival committee.
 They all give their time freely to make this summer Festival the best it can possibly be.
 We must also offer our heartfelt thanks to the Chichester Observer.
-We also owe huge thanks to our local authorities.
-Chichester City Council has been a steadfast supporter from the outset.
+We also owe huge thanks to Chichester City Council, which has been a steadfast supporter from the outset.
 Once again, they have supported us generously.
-So too West Sussex County Council.
-We are extremely grateful to them both.
+So too our business sponsors and supporters, particularly Henry Adams, our headline sponsor.
+We are extremely grateful to them all.

 And so, once again, let the fun begin!

-The Festival committee is: Jake Barlow, Anthony Cane, Jill Cook, Simon O’Hea, Phil Hewitt, Barry Smith, Anne Scicluna, Nick Sutherland and Helen Watt.
+The Festival committee is: Phil Hewitt, Barry Smith, Anne Scicluna, Nick Sutherland, Jake Barlow and Simon O’Hea.

 Parking: Chichester offers excellent car parking facilities including the Avenue de Chartres triple deck car park, the Cattle Market (off Market Avenue) accommodating 900 cars and Northgate car park with over 800 cars accommodated.